iifl-logo

 (b) The Property, Plant and Equipment are physically verified by the Management according to a phased programme designed to cover all the items over a period of two years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 Pursuant to the programme, a portion of the Property, Plant and Equipment has been physically verified by the Management during the year and no material discrepancies have been noticed on such verification.

-(c) The title deeds of all the immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee), as disclosed in Note 5(a) Property, plant and equipment to the standalone financial statements, are held in the name of the Company.
+(c) The title deeds of all the immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee), as disclosed in Note 5(a) Property, plant and equipment to the financial statements, are held in the name of the Company.

-(d) The Company has chosen cost model for its Property, Plant and Equipment (including Right of Use assets) and intangible assets.
-Consequently, the question of our commenting on whether the revaluation is based on the valuation by a Registered Valuer, or specifying the amount of change, if the change is 10% or more in the aggregate of the net carrying value of each class of Property, Plant and Equipment (including Right of Use assets) or intangible assets does not arise.
+(d) The Company has chosen cost model for its Property, Plant and Equipment (including Right of Use assets) and Intangible Assets.
+Consequently, the question of our commenting on whether the revaluation is based on the valuation by a Registered Valuer, or specifying the amount of change, if the change is 10% or more in the aggregate of the net carrying value of each class of Property, Plant and Equipment (including Right of Use assets) or Intangible Assets does not arise.

-(e) Based on the information and explanations furnished to us, no proceedings have been initiated on or are pending against the Company for holding benami property underthe Prohibition of Benami Property Transactions Act, 1988 (as amended in 2016) (formerly the Benami Transactions (Prohibition) Act, 1988 (45 of 1988)) and Rules made thereunder, and therefore the question of our commenting on whether the Company has appropriately disclosed the details in the standalone financial statements does not arise.
+(e) No proceedings have been initiated on or are pending against the Company for holding benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended in 2016) (formerly the Benami Transactions (Prohibition) Act, 1988 (45 of 1988)) and Rules

-ii. (a) The physical verification of inventory has been conducted at reasonable intervals by the Management during the year and, in our opinion, the coverage and procedure of such verification by Management is appropriate.
+been conducted at reasonable intervals by the Management during the year and, in our opinion, the coverage and procedure of such verification by Management is appropriate.
 The discrepancies noticed on physical verification of inventory as compared to book records were not 10% or more in aggregate for each class of inventory.

-iii. (a) The Company, during the year, has not made any investment.
-The Company, during the year, did not stand guarantee, or provided security to any parties.
-The Company has, during the year, not granted secured/unsecured loans/advances in nature of loans to companies, firms, Limited Liability Partnerships and other parties other than loans to 270 employees.
+any investment or stood guarantee, or provided security to any parties.
+The Company during the year, has not granted secured/ unsecured loans/advances in nature of loans, to companies, firms, Limited Liability Partnerships and other parties other than loans to 252 employees.
 The aggregate amount during the year, and balance outstanding at the balance sheet date with respect to such loans are as per the table given below:

-Loan Amounts (Rs. in Million)
+Loan Amounts

 (b) In respect of the aforesaid loans, the terms and conditions under which such loans were granted are not prejudicial to the Companys interest.